South Carolina Gov. McMaster projected to face GOP primary runoff

 South Carolina was one of three states holding gubernatorial primaries Tuesday night, along with Maine and Nevada.
 Maine's primary saw no fewer than 11 candidates -- four Republicans and seven Democrats -- battling for the right to succeed term-limited Gov. Paul LePage.

+With 20 percent of precincts reporting, independent-turned-Republican businessman Shawn Moody led his next-closest GOP rival, State Sen. Garrett Mason, by 56 percent to 24 percent.
+The contest was much tighter on the Democratic side, with state Attorney General Janet Mills holding a narrow lead over attorney Adam Cote, but neither coming close to the 50 percent needed to be declared a winner Tuesday night.

-Maine's gubernatorial election was also notable for the debut of ranked-choice voting, in which voters ordered their preferred candidate from first to last.
-If no candidate was able to garner a majority, ballots would be shipped to the state capital in August so election officials could winnow down the field next week.
+Maine's gubernatorial election was notable for the debut of ranked-choice voting, in which voters ordered their preferred candidates from first to last.
+If no candidate was able to garner a majority of first-choice votes, ballots would be shipped to the state capital in Augusta so election officials could winnow down the field next week.

+Currently, the ranked system -- described by LePage Tuesday as the "most horrific thing in the word" -- is used only in statewide primaries.
+But Mainers were also voting Tuesday on whether to use the system in November's federal elections.

+The focus of Nevada's primary was on the six-way Democratic contest, with the nomination expected to come down to a battle between Clark County commissioners Steve Sisolak and Chris Giunchigliani.